Category:403 Asphaltic Concrete Pavement

 When test results indicate that the mixture does not meet the specification requirements, the contractor may adjust the JMF in the field.
 The total binder content may be adjusted by a maximum of 0.3% from the original JMF.
 Virgin aggregate fractions may be adjusted as necessary except that they may not be eliminated entirely unless they are 5% or less of the original JMF.
 Consult the Field Office before eliminating virgin aggregate fractions greater than 5%.
 The addition of any new fraction will require a new mix design.
 The RAS fraction may be adjusted by a maximum of 3% from the original JMF.
 The RAP fraction may be adjusted by a maximum of 15% from the original JMF.

 Any time that adjustments are made to the plant percentages, including the hot bin percentages, the inspector and RE must be notified immediately.
 The resulting combined aggregate gradation of the adjusted mix must be within the master range for that particular type of mix (see Standard Specification Section 403.3.1).
 During production of the adjusted mix, the combined aggregate gradation must be within the limits of Standard Specification Section 403.5.1.1 or 403.5.1.2, whichever is applicable.
 If the cold feed settings have been adjusted, the composition of the mix has been changed.
 Therefore, the new bulk specific gravity of the combined aggregate (Gsb) must be calculated using the adjusted cold feed percentages so that the VMA can be accurately calculated during production.
 If an adjustment from the job mix is made, the contractor should be required to recalculate the porphyry/Non-carbonate percentage to assure that is still meets the contract requirements.
-A spreadsheet has been developed to assist in checking the contractor’s calculation.
-The spreadsheet can be found in the same folder on the V drive as the SuperPave spreadsheet.
+The Durable Aggregate Calculation spreadsheet has been developed to assist in checking the contractor’s calculation.
 If the percentage of RAS or RAP is increased from the original JMF the percent virgin effective binder replacement (Pbv) should be recalculated to assure compliance with section 403.2.5 of the Standard Specifications.
 The Pbv should also be recalculated when the percent of binder in the RAP changes as determined by Section 403.19.3.

 Field Mix Redesign (Sec 403.11.1)